Showing posts with label realm. Show all posts

 01- AEGEUS (1)B JP

 What made Zonar even more hazardous, was the fact that his blood also carried the mixed gene (although it was dormant) from his Immortal mother Tekubzan.
 She, the only daughter of His Eminence Olavingemar, had the rare phoenix chromosome, which had, once in every aeon, passed down to female genera of Kongrul.
-The rare Phoenix genetic material (chromosome, DNA) once manifested at maturity, from then on would enable the immortal female to transform, at will, into a phoenix or into a phoenix/human hybrid.
+Zonar’s twin sister Arnora (also known as Ingrit) had died young, well before it could be determined whether she had the gene or not.
+The rare Phoenix genetic material (chromosome, DNA) once manifested at maturity, at about thirty-five, from then on would enable the immortal female to transform, at will, into a phoenix or into a phoenix/human hybrid.
 Such a being also, via the blue flames, would possess immense regenerative healing powers.
 They could utilize their power to heal or harm anyone, even Immortals.
-Nevetsecnuac had also twins born to him, one being female, she could carry that gene.

 The ancient race of Kongruls, despite the immeasurable distance, once had a kinship (alliance, special link), with the race of Karn.
-Unfortunately, the revered race of Kongruls were virtually annihilated during the cataclysmic wars, save for the three (that Aegeus knew of): His Eminence Olavingemar, his precious daughter Tekubzan, and of course,
+Unfortunately, the revered race of Kongruls had virtually been annihilated during the cataclysmic wars, save for the three (that Aegeus knew of): His Eminence Olavingemar, his precious daughter Tekubzan, and of course,

 Sthetor.
 All three-surviving Kongruls, had been readily and without prejudice (generously) accepted into the main fold of, Karn race.
 Moreover, in a noticeably abbreviated time, both, benevolent Oavingemar and (problematic) Sthetor had achieved prominent positions.

-(affable) towards each other and, often cooperated on pressing matters.
-But underneath it all, Aegeus had sensed (detected) the enduring (lifelong, unwavering) hostility between Olavingemar and Sthetor.
+Notwithstanding their different prior status in Kongrul Race, for Olavingemar had been a venerated, intellectual aristocrat whereas Sthetor had been an ordinary, (rigid, obdurate) intransigent warrior and a seir (diviner).
+The two had outwardly been congenial (affable) towards each other and, often cooperated on pressing matters; but underneath it all, Aegeus had sensed (detected)from the very beginning, the enduring (lifelong, unwavering) hostility between Olavingemar and Sthetor.
 They were, moreover, as different as day and night.
 This aggression had reached its zenith once, when in a private meeting between the three honoured Elders of Karn, Aegeus, Olavingemar and Sthetor, audacious Sthetor (who was Olavingemar’s age but didn’t show it) had proposed to wed Tekubzan when she had reached the age of maturity, to perpetuate their race.
 She was no more than (earth-years of) four at the time.

 02-- STHETOR IMMORTAL (16)JP